Stress and Teaching: Why It’s One of the Most Stressful Professions (and What to Do About It)

 3. Psychological Demands on New Teachers

 New teachers are particularly vulnerable.
-They report high stress due to classroom management challenges, negative student behavior, and the pressure to create a safe, stimulating environment.
+They report high stress due to classroom management challenges, negative student behavior — a form of social stress

 4. Broader Categories of Stressors